vcstkv/cs361/peer_review/README.md

 **Issue:** Scores seem incorrect
 - **Solution:** Verify that the survey questions are properly mapped (Q1_X_1 through Q1_X_5, Q2_X_1, Q3).
 Check that team sizes match.

-**Issue:** Empty peer evaluations
+**Issue:** Empty peer evaluations or NaN scores
-- **Solution:** Some students may not have received evaluations if teammates didn't complete the survey.
-Their scores will appear as NaN in the output CSV.
+- **Solution:** Students who didn't complete the survey will have "**NO SUBMISSION**" in Q3 and NaN for PeerEvaluationScore.
+Students whose teammates didn't complete the survey will also have NaN scores.
+Check the summary statistics to see how many students are affected.

 **Issue:** Plot doesn't generate
 - **Solution:** Ensure matplotlib is installed correctly.
 Try running with a different output path.